baxter100/uk-crypto-tax/README.md

 If you would like to include fees in the calculation, you can do this by downloading the 'Trading Fees' list as a csv from cointracking and editing a bit of the code.
 What you need to do is download the feelist to the same folder as the python script and save it as fee-calculation.csv.
 Then in the python file uncomment the line `trading.append_fees(feelist)`.

-Version 1 currently doesn't output a tax report, but we will be amending this soon.
+Version 1 currently outputs a simple tax report as a html file which you will be able to view with your browser.

 ##### Version 2
 On line 327, `trading.append_cointrackingcsv_trade_list("trade-list.csv")`. chanbge trade-list.csv to point to your trade list and run `print("new ",tax_calculator.calculateUKTax(2018))`